ladybug-tools/spider/gbxml-viewer/r14/gv-gbx-gbxml-loader/README.md

 ## Concept

 * The script that parses gbXML files and translates the data into "gbJSON" and Three.js 3 meshes
-* Under five hundred lines of code
+* Under four hundred lines of code
 * Proving to be quite robust
 * GBP.parseFileXML: Loads any text file - from file reader or location hash or wherever
 * Uses browser XMLHttpRequest responseXML method to open and parse XML data
+	* Use of XMLHttpRequest enables loading files from local hard drive
 * Uses Sitepoint/Craig Buckler's code to translate XML to JavaScript object
-* Cleans up existing 3D data in the Three.js scene
 * Identifies all the coordinates in a surface and creates an array of Three.js vectors as vertices
-	* One-liner that takes time to read/understand
+	* Cose is a one-liner that takes time to read/understand
 * Creates a Three.js Shape for every surface
 	* Shape enables a mesh to have holes
 	* But must be created in 2D / Usage is quite tricky